FREE PREGNANCY CHALLENGE: say bye-bye to harsh chemicals & toxins.

 Yes, you can add jojoba oil to your padsicles.
 Jojoba oil is considered a safe oil and is known for its healing properties.
 Go with cold-pressed, unrefined organic jojoba oil.
 (I’ve never added it to mine so let me know if it’s helpful!)

 Yes.
 In addition to postpartum relief, padsicles can also be exceptionally healing for hemorrhoids.

 And please avoid Tucks.
 Tucks is a common brand for hemorrhoid relief.
 Why I don’t recommend:

 - The inactive ingredients include methlyparaben and propylparaben, which are two ingredients you should avoid whenever possible.

-How long will they last in the freezer?
+How long do padsicles last in the freezer?

 Indefinitely.
-Most likely you will begin to think about making these in the third trimester.
-As long as they are in an airtight container, they’ll be fine.
+Most likely you’ll be making padsicles in your third trimester.
+As long as they’re in an airtight container, they’ll be fine.
 And don’t wait too long to make — you never know when your little one will choose to make their appearance!

-Do I still need them if I’m having a C-section?
+Do I still need padsicles if I’m having a C-section?

-There are many who suggest an alcohol-free witch hazel for postpartum padsicles.
-We disagree.
-Here’s why:
+Many suggest an alcohol-free witch hazel for postpartum padsicles.
+I disagree and here’s why:

-The ingredients for the popular Thayer’s alcohol-free witch hazel (unscented) are:
+Ingredients for a popular alcohol-free witch hazel :